Sher1234/Horrible/README.md

    - New Releases (80),
    - Today's Schedule (According to User Timezone)
  * Notification Support for every new release available on HorribleSubs
-   - Needs to be enabled by user [Quite Buggy]
+   - Needs to be enabled by user
    - Notifications might get delayed by 30 minutes (Max).
  * In App Search for listing available subs from Horrible Subs
  * Views All as well as Current Shows